playfulprogramming/playfulprogramming/content/blog/advice-for-new-twitch-streamers/index.md

   The first ~600 hours of personal streaming were exceedingly tough to grow.
 Not only are you getting used to this awkward new environment, but you have very little traffic to your branded site or content and those that _do_ show up can be a bit dismissive of a brand in a personality-driven environment.
 - **Streaming has among the lowest ROI of any content-creation adjacent activities I've ever done.**

-  Keep in mind that streaming is a huge time investment where your first major hurtle is to grow an audience.
+  Keep in mind that streaming is a huge time investment where your first major hurdle is to grow an audience.
 From my experience, I found it easier to grow the company's ROI by blogging, attending meetups, or otherwise pre-recording video.

   If you get into streaming - I'd generally advice it be seen as an extremely long-term investment and/or an easy content generation method while multi-tasking and doing other things; don't make it your core KPI to grow on streaming platforms.